KSechkar/pipette_opt/README.md

 ## Algorihm implementations
 There are three subpackages, each of which implements one of the three approaches to solving the tip consumption optimisation problem:
-* _lp_ - dividing the problem into a series of Linear Programming problems, and using the [GUROBI](https://www.gurobi.com/) optimiser to solve them.
+* _lp_ - dividing the problem into a series of Linear Programming problems, and using the [Google OR-tools CP-SAT](https://developers.google.com/optimization/cp/cp_solver) or [GUROBI](https://www.gurobi.com/) optimiser to solve them.
 This algorithm is the one considered in the publication
 * _statespace_ - searching a tree graph of states of the system (work in progress)
 * _dp_ - dynamic programming (work in progress)